grushaju/poker_game/docs/sources/index.md

     def receive_round_result_message(self, winners, hand_info, round_state):
         pass
 ```
 If you are interested in what each callback method receives, See [AI_CALLBACK_FORMAT.md](https://github.com/ishikota/PyPokerEngine/blob/master/AI_CALLBACK_FORMAT.md).

-## Play AI vs AI poker game
+### Play AI vs AI poker game
-Ok, let's play the poker game by using our created `FishPlayer`.
+Ok, let's play the poker game by using our first AI `FishPlayer`.
 To start the game, what we need to do is following

 1. Define game rule through `Config` object (ex. start stack, blind amount, ante, blind_structures)
-2. Register your AI with `Config` object.
+2. Register AI with `Config` object.
 3. Start the game and get game result

 Here is the code to play poker for 10 round with our created `FishPlayer`.